cjratcliff/ml-compiled/docs/hyperparameter_optimization.rst

 Neural Architecture Search
 ----------------------------
+The automatic design of the architecture of neural networks.
+Typically involves deciding aspects like the size, connections and type of layers as well as their activations.

 | **Notable papers**
 | `EfficientNet: Rethinking Model Scaling for Convolutional Neural Networks, Tan and Le (2019) <https://arxiv.org/abs/1905.11946>`_